Blue and White Figurines

 In 1878 Henry and James Doulton acquired a major interest in the Pinder, Bourne factory in Nile Street, Burlsem for an investment of £12,000 and eventually changed the name to Doulton & Company, Burlsem in 1882.

-However, I doubt these are early Doulton or Pinder & Bourne, by any stretch of the imagination.
-Even though PB did produce Blue & White wares the quality (even though the images don't show great detail), appears to show poorly modelled figures lacking detail in the hands and the facial expressions.
+Even though PB did produce Blue & White porcelain wares the quality (even though the images don’t show great detail), appears to show poorly modelled figures lacking detail in the hands and the facial expressions.
 A closer examination may say otherwise.

-Without a closer look these pretty figures are probably reasonably modern, European continental productions not worth more than a few pounds; unless another reader can shed more detail on the makers mark.
+Probably European continental productions not worth more than a few pounds; unless another reader can shed more detail on the makers mark.